 This article is dedicated to the Palm Springs Aerial Tramway and the adventures that await you at the top of the San Jacinto mountains.

-After enjoying expansive desert views at the valley floor, get ready to be transported to a totally different world at the San Jacinto alpine forest.
-The state of the art rotating tram cars pick you up from the Valley Station - suspended from a 2 mile stretch of steel cables - and deposit you at the Mountain Station.
+After enjoying expansive desert views on the valley floor, get ready to be transported to a totally different world at the San Jacinto alpine forest.
+The state-of-the-art rotating tram cars pick you up from the Valley Station - suspended from a 2 mile stretch of steel cables - and deposit you at the Mountain Station.
 The trip will take you from an elevation of about 2,600 feet (806 m) to about 8,500 feet (2,596 m.
 You will experience a temperature drop of about 40 degrees.
 This is similar to traveling from the Sonora desert to the Canadian tundra in 11 minutes.